-There are many ways that people use the dome for indoor gardening.
+There are many ways that people use our Growing Domes ® for greenhouse gardening.
 One is to have raised beds, and the other is to enjoy container gardening.
-We have found the raised bed to be the more successful method of securing optimum plant growth as the raised bed creates a much more thermal stability than container gardening.
-What the dome owners have found over the years is that the plants in the containers tend to dry out much quicker and experience more extremes of temperature thus creating more stress and more potential problems with plant growth, pests and diseases in the green houses.
+We have found that the raised bed greenhouse designs are the more successful method of securing optimum plant growth as the raised bed creates a much more stable thermal mass than container gardening.
+Growing Dome owners have found over the years that the plants in the containers tend to dry out much quicker and experience more extremes of temperature thus creating more stress and more potential problems with plant growth, pests and diseases in the green houses.
 Greenhouse gardening in raised beds is also much easier on the back as you don’t have to bend over to tend your plants!

-In considering some greenhouse garden designs for the Growing Dome, usually there is an outer raised bed, a circular pathway, and then an inner raised bed.
-The beds generally are anywhere between one and two foot high depending on the personal preference of the owner and raised bed design is entirely up to the owner’s imagination of how they want their Growing Dome to look.
-Over the years, we have found that owners of our Growing Spaces ® greenhouse kits have used recycled plastic lumber, Douglas Fir, plywood, sheet metal, adobe, rocks, and many other methods of creating the walls for the raised beds in their greenhouse garden designs.
+In considering some greenhouse garden designs for the Growing Dome, there usually is an outer raised bed, a circular pathway, and then an inner raised bed.
+The beds in these greenhouse designs generally are anywhere between one and two foot high depending on the personal preference of the owner.
+The design and construction of the raised beds are entirely up to the owner’s imagination of how they want their Growing Dome to look.
+Over the years, we have found that owners of our Growing Spaces ® greenhouse kits have used recycled plastic lumber, douglas fir, redwood, plywood, sheet metal, adobe, rocks, and many other materials to create the walls for the raised beds in their greenhouse garden designs.

-In the Growing Dome there are generally two seasons: winter and summer.
-The whole purpose of passive solar design is to use the ambient temperatures in the seasons to the optimum.
-Therefore, in the summer in the Growing Dome, we grow heat-loving plants, such as tomatoes, squash, peppers, eggplant, cucumber, zucchini, melon, okra, basil, beans and many other varieties of heat-loving plants, especially organic vegetables.
-In the winter, however, we grow cool hardy and cold tolerant vegetables.
-Among these are members of the cabbage family, cabbage kale, collards, brussel sprouts, broccoli, cauliflower, all the members of the onion family, garlic, leek, peas, lettuce, root crop such as radish, rutabaga, turnips, beets, carrots and daikon radish.
-Also spinach and Swiss chard, the Japanese greens and exotic greens such as tatsoi, bok choy, mizuna, arugula and the mescalun mix type of greens grow very, very well in the Growing Dome greenhouse during the winter months.
+Greenhouse gardening in the Growing Dome works best if you garden with the seasons.
+The whole purpose of passive solar greenhouse garden designs is to use the ambient temperatures of the seasons to their optimum.
+Therefore, in the summer in our Growing Dome greenhouses, we grow heat-loving plants, such as tomatoes, squash, peppers, eggplant, cucumber, zucchini, melon, okra, basil, beans and many other varieties of plants and vegetables.
+In the winter, we grow cool hardy and cold tolerant plants and vegetables.
+Among these are members of the cabbage family, cabbage kale, collards, brussel sprouts, broccoli, cauliflower, all the members of the onion family, garlic, leek, peas, lettuce, and root crops such as radish, rutabaga, turnips, beets, carrots and daikon radish.
+Also spinach and Swiss chard, the Japanese greens and exotic greens such as tatsoi, bok choy, mizuna, arugula and the mescalun mix type of greens grow very, very well in the Growing Dome greenhouses during the spring, fall and winter months.

-Because the greenhouse is such an energy efficient greenhouse, it can withstand 20 to 30 degrees of frost outside before it freezes anything inside the Growing Dome.
-Frost hardy plants in the solar greenhouses do survive well because even if they do freeze during the night, they will thaw and as soon as the sun comes out the plants thaw out and keep on producing winter growth throughout the colds months of the year.
+Because our Growing Dome greenhouse kits are such energy efficient solar greenhouses, they can withstand 20 to 30 degree Fahrenheit temperatures outside the green house before it freezes anything inside the Growing Dome.
+Frost hardy plants in the solar greenhouses do survive well because even if they do freeze during the night, they will thaw and as soon as the sun comes out the plants will keep on producing throughout the coldest months of the year.
 Many people choose to grow a variety of organic vegetables, edible flowers, and herbs such as parsley, marjoram, thyme, sage, rosemary, dill, fennel, etc., in our geodesic green houses.
-These plants seem to grow equally well both winter and summer as the Growing Dome greenhouse creates a protected indoor garden for year-round enjoyment.
+These plants seem to grow equally well both winter and summer as the Growing Dome greenhouses create a protected indoor garden for year-round enjoyment.

 Home | About Us | Home Greenhouse Kits | Greenhouse Design | Geodesic Greenhouse FAQ | Greenhouse Kit for Sale Online | Greenhouse Shipping | Installing your geodesic dome | Greenhouse Gardening | Greenhouse Garden Design | Geodesic greenhouse pictures | Greenhouse Gardening Blog "THE HUB" | Community Growing Domes | Our Green Ways | Contact Growing Spaces | Geodesic Greenhouse Kits Site Map | Growing Dome Links | Maintenance / Caring for Your Dome